 - Leading Questions— Known within psychology as priming, leading questions are designed to elicit a particular response.
 Ace Hardware asked: “How satisfied were you with the speed of our checkout?”This question is phrased in a way that assumes the customer is at least somewhat satisfied.

 - Forced Wording—The Gap asked customers: “Rate your agreement with the following statement: The look and feel of the store environment was very appealing.”“Appealing” is a weird word.
-It’s probably not how customers think about their experience in a store like Gap.
-They’d be more likely to think “it’s a mess,” “that was fun,” or “it’s well-organized.”
+Customers are more likely to think “it’s a mess,” “that was fun,” or “it’s well-organized.”
 Furthermore, the question would seem to have an agenda behind it—as in Gap executives want to hear that their store environment was very appealing.

 - Double-Barreled Questions—This is where one question asks about multiple topics, usually that’s two questions compressed into one.
 Lowe’s asked customers: “Were you consistently greeted and acknowledged in a genuine and friendly manner by Lowe’s associates throughout the store?”Here, we see four questions in one.
 Yikes!
-Does Lowe’s want to know if the customer was greeted OR acknowledged?
-And was that greeting/acknowledgement friendly OR genuine?Imagine Lowe’s finds that 85% of customers say “No,” they were not consistently greeted/acknowledged in a genuine/friendly manner.
-Obviously they need to make improvements—but what?
-Their greetings or their acknowledgements?
-How friendly they are or how genuine they are?The best customer satisfaction survey questions provide clear and actionable insights.
 To improve, Lowe’s should instead divide this question into four, or even better, consider what they really want to know and devise a clearer way to ask it.

 On top of the myriad data accuracy issues, our Point-of-Purchase Survey Study showed that retailers have little regard for their customers.